Why I Banned Google on my Blog

 Google: Fuck You, I won’t do what you tell me.

-In the meantime I will try to regain my enthusiasm on this blog here and try to make my real audience happy, especially the people who stayed with me for 5 years!
+In the meantime I wanted to try to regain my enthusiasm on this blog here and to make my real audience happy, especially the people who stayed with me for 5 years!
 I love you!
 You rock!

 This is a blog for people and about people not about search engines and built for engines.
 I may ban only Google in future in the robots.txt and let Bing etc. in but why should I?